JMG1/NiCr/NiCr_Workbench/README.md

 ## NiCr: FreeCAD Workbench

-This is a dedicated workbench to create and simulate toolpaths('wirepaths') for the NiCr machine using FreeCAD.
+This is a dedicated FreeCAD workbench to create and simulate toolpaths('wirepaths') for the NiCr machine.

-Version 0.1
+### Details:
+  #### Things that work
+  - Parametric machine
+  - Shape to wirepath algorithm
+  - Links between wirepaths
+  - Wirepath animation

+  #### Thinks only accesible by code:
+  - Wirepath to .nicr exporter

-### Command line installation on Ubuntu/Mint/similar:
+### Command line installation in Ubuntu/Mint/similar:
 Open one terminal window (usually **ctrl+alt+t** ) and copy-paste line by line:

 **sudo apt-get install git**